Frequently Asked Questions

 Where is the data stored?
 Who can access it besides the content providers and customers?

-The data can be stored in the Windows Azure as well as 3rd party platforms and is accessed via secure REST based web services.
-Through the Marketplace APIs, developers experience the same clean interface no matter where their data is stored, whether that be over Windows Azure Blob Store, Windows Azure Tables, SQL Database, or 3rd party web services.
+The data can be stored in the Azure as well as 3rd party platforms and is accessed via secure REST based web services.
+Through the Marketplace APIs, developers experience the same clean interface no matter where their data is stored, whether that be over Azure Blob Store, Azure Tables, Azure SQL Database, or 3rd party web services.
 Content providers have full control of whether or not the data they supply to the Marketplace can be consumed for private or public use.
 Content providers grant end consumer use rights on their data to ensure they are in control of how their data is consumed.

 Can you give me an example of when a customer might want to use this?